How to Cut Down a Tree Safely: Guide to Tree Felling

 2. The Hinge: The Control Mechanism

-Following the wedge is the Hinge.
-This is a strategically left intact section of wood after the wedge cut.
-Functioning as a pivot or hinge, it controls the tree’s descent.
-Typically, this hinge should be about one to one and a half inches thick, varying based on the tree’s size and species.
-This width strikes a balance, offering enough strength to control the direction of the fall while still allowing the tree to bend and topple in the desired direction.
-The hinge’s role is critical in guiding the tree and preventing it from falling erratically.
+After making the wedge cut, the hinge becomes the key to controlling the tree’s fall.
+This intact strip of wood acts as a pivot, guiding the tree as it descends.
+Ideally, the hinge should be about one to one and a half inches thick, depending on the tree’s size and species.
+A properly sized hinge provides enough strength to control the fall while allowing the tree to bend safely in the desired direction.
+This step is crucial to avoid unpredictable or dangerous movements.

 Illustration showing hinge, wedge, and back cut on a tree trunk cross-section for safe tree felling